fmarcell21/precognox-feladat/README.md

 Testing: Not done

-    didn't have time to implement filtering
+    didn't have time to implement testing or proper error handling
-    error handling is lacking
 Design: Done

     very basic design implemented